 Ames & Hall

-The people, encouraged to be free from assumptions and inclusive of alternatives, develop a tolerance and accommodation that immunizes them from purveyors of malignant prejudices.
+The people, encouraged to be free from assumptions and inclusive of alternatives, develop a tolerance and accommodation that immunises them from purveyors of malignant prejudices.
 It is only empathy and openness that can inspire the community to go beyond the mediocrity of unilaterally legislated values.

-the origin of everything.
+the source of everything.

-blends with dust.
+blends with life.

 Ames & Hall